 This course introduces students to the general principles of safety and medication administration including determination of dosage, preparation, safe administration, and documentation of multiple forms of drugs.
-Instruction includes various systems of measurement. (prerequisites: NURA 1301, VNSG 1160; corequisite: VNSG 1231)
+Instruction includes various systems of measurement. (corequisites: VNSG 1501, VNSG 1402, VNSG 1231, VNSG 1261, VNSG 1413)